Entanglement Structures in Quantum Field Theories: Negativity Cores and Bound Entanglement in the Vacuum: Separability-Obscured Entanglement

 The shaded sub-blocks in the noise matrices indicate $\delta$ of Eq.~\eqref{eq:core-halosep}, where the PSD property after replacement of $\delta$ by the noise structure of halo separability, $Y_h$, will determine whether the core-halo and halo$_A$-halo$_B$ can be simultaneously separable.
 Similar techniques to those above allow the halo$_A$-halo$_B$ separability to be identified through the inequality of Eq.~\eqref{eq:halo-halosep} with the following decomposition,

 For clarity, a symmetric decomposition with $\sigma^{(p)}_{h,A} = \sigma^{(p)}_{h,B}$ has been chosen.
-The simultaneous separability condition may be explored through replacement of the lower block of $Y$ with $Y_h$, creating $Y'$ as discussed in Eq.~\ref{eq:simsepineq}.
+The simultaneous separability condition may be explored through replacement of the lower block of $Y$ with $Y_h$, creating $Y'$ as discussed in Eq.~\eqref{eq:simsepineq}.
 The resulting absence of PSD structure (negative $Y'$-eigenvalues of $-0.037$ and $-0.024$) indicates that these particular separability observations are not simultaneously realizable.
-Furthermore, this lack of simultaneity is decisively confirmed in the presence of non-zero negativity (and thus the presence of distillable entanglement) between halo$_A$ and the rest of the system $\mathcal{N}_{\rm{halo}_A|\rm{halo}_B,\rm{core}} = 0.022$.
-Note that this incompatibility is also heralded by $\sigma_h$ alone, which is found to exhibit negativity $\mathcal{N}_{A,B}(\sigma_h)= 0.087$ and thus contains an underlying inseparable structure.
+Furthermore, this is consistent with the presence of non-zero negativity between halo$_A$ and the rest of the system $\mathcal{N}_{\rm{halo}_A|\rm{halo}_B,\rm{core}} = 0.022$.
+Note that this incompatibility is also heralded by $\sigma_h$ alone, which is found to have negativity $\mathcal{N}_{A,B}(\sigma_h)= 0.087$.